-Is characterized by synthesis and replication of DNA, all of the nucleo-proteins including the histones are imported and incorporates into DNA molecule forming the chromatin material, the cell now contains twice the normal complement of its DNA.
-The amount of DNA present in autosomal and germ cell is a diploid number (2n) and haploid number (1n) respectively before (S) phase, become 4n,2n respectively in preparation for cell division.
-During this phase, centrosome begins to duplicate.
+Is characterized by the synthesis and replication of DNA, all of the nucleo-proteins including the histones are imported and incorporated into DNA molecules forming the chromatin material, the cell now contains twice the normal complement of its DNA.
+The amount of DNA present in autosomal and germ cells is a diploid number (2n) and haploid number (1n) respectively before (S) phase, becoming 4n,2n respectively in preparation for cell division.
+During this phase, the centrosome begins to duplicate.